cverluise/patentcity/docs/US_ANNOTATION_GUIDELINES.md

 ##### Specific cases

-- *Format 3:* the format 3 corresponds to a format that is very close the format 3 describes above (see example 1)
+- *Format 3:* the format 3 corresponds to a format that is very close the format 3 describes above.
+See example 1.
 - *Format 4:* the standard case which is structured.
-The location appears in the field inventor and/or assignee (example 2)
+The location appears in the field inventor and/or assignee.
+See example 2.
-- *all of / both of:* in some cases with multiple inventors, the location is designated in two times (INV1, [CITY] and INV2, [CITY], both of [STATE]) (see example 3).
+- *all of / both of:* in some cases with multiple inventors, the location is designated in two times (INV1, [CITY] and INV2, [CITY], both of [STATE]).
+See example 3.
 - *Full address:* in some cases, the full postal address is given.
-In this case, only the city and more aggregated geographical entities should be labeled (see example 4).
+In this case, only the city and more aggregated geographical entities should be labeled.
+See example 4.

 !!! example "Examples"